 Federal guidelines for awarding ARPA monies require universities to prioritize domestic students with "exceptional need."
 To equitably distribute ARPA funds, IUP will utilize students' Expected Family Contribution (EFC), which is calculated when students file their FAFSA application at studentaid.gov.
-Students can view their EFC via the Financial Aid Award Overview on the Finances page on MyIUP.
-Summer awards will be based on the 2020-21 FAFSA and fall awards will utilize the 2021-22 FAFSA application.
-There will also be an award amount for students who choose not to file a FAFSA.
+Students can view their EFC via the Financial Aid Award Overview on the Finances

-Students enrolled for summer classes who have not yet filed a 2020-21 FAFSA application but would like to be considered for ARPA funding based on their EFC should complete the FAFSA online no later than June 29, 2021.
+Student Life About IUP Admissions > Academics > Research > > Alumni > > News and Events Students enrolled for summer classes who have not yet filed a 2020-21 FAFSA application but would like to be considered for ARPA funding based on their EFC should complete the FAFSA online no later than June 29, 2021.
 Students enrolled for fall classes should file their 2021-22 FAFSA application as soon as possible but no later than August 30, 2021.

-The award eligibility breakdown is as follows and students enrolled in both the summer and fall
+The award eligibility breakdown is as follows and students enrolled in both the summer and fall terms may receive the award amount applicable for summer and fall: